-Winters Family Distinguished Centennial Chair in Cardiovascular Education in honor of Christopher, William and Scott Winters, DeBakey Heart & Vascular Center
+Winters Family Distinguished Centennial Chair in Cardiovascular Education, DeBakey Heart & Vascular Center

 Professor of Cardiology, Institute for Academic Medicine

 Miguel A. Quiñones, MD, MACC, FASE is the Winters Family Distinguished Centennial Chair in Cardiovascular Education.
 Dr. Quiñones has been one of the pioneers in the field of echocardiography over the past 40 years.
 He has received significant worldwide recognition for his groundbreaking contributions in echocardiography, both as a teacher and as an investigator in developing noninvasive, echocardiographic methods to measure left ventricular volumes and ejection fraction, cardiac output and regurgitant volumes in mitral and aortic insufficiency.

 From 1977 to 2005, Dr. Quiñones rose through the faculty ranks at Baylor College of Medicine and The Methodist Hospital, leading the development of Methodist’s world-class echocardiography laboratory.
 In 2005, Dr. Quiñones joined the Methodist Hospital Physician Organization in affiliation with Weill Cornell Medicial College at the Houston Methodist DeBakey Heart & Vascular Center, Houston Methodist Hospital and established the new Department of Cardiology, becoming the first Chair.
 Under his leadership, the department grew to an impressive roster of world-class faculty, engaged in ground-breaking research.
 He served as Chair until 2016, when he stepped into a new role as Editor-in-Chief of the Methodist DeBakey Cardiovascular Journal.